 There is no amount of money that could replace the loss of a loved one.

 Wrongful death is basically the “wrongful act, neglect, carelessness, unskillfulness, or default” of one party that causes the death of another.
 The thought of a wrongful death lawsuit isn’t the first thing on your to-do list.
-However, financially and personal security, comfort and a sense of closure is important.
+However, financial and personal security, comfort and a sense of closure is important.
 Texas and Louisiana allow families’ heirs the rights to file a wrongful death lawsuit in the event of another party’s negligence causing the death of a loved one.
 There is a statute of limitations.
 Goins Law can help by answering the difficult questions regarding the following wrongful death areas during a time of difficulty:

 - Traffic Accidents